 - Hotel location

-Large hotel chains have an accounting department that forecasts yield management.
+Large hotel chains have accounting & financial services that forecasts yield management.
 This is the ability to set a gross margin for a particular hotel room at a particular time at a particular hotel.
 Yield managers take into account various factors to maximize yield and is a dynamic process subject to change through time.
 I view yield management as a form of high-stakes gambling, will the forecast be accurate or is it off and need adjustment.
 This forecasting not only affects room price but also room availability if booking using points.
 Like that jug of milk in your refrigerator, hotel rooms are a perishable commodity.
 A room that goes vacant tonight is revenue that is permanently lost.

 Yield managers continue to reevaluate room prices and raise and lower them as needed to realize a maximum margin and stay competitive.
 These are two competing dynamics in yield management.